kengz/aiva/docs/DEVELOPMENT.md

 # Development Guide

-AIVA is created as an A.I. general purpose interface for developers; it has an NLP interface and KB brain out of the box.
+AIVA is created as an A.I. general purpose interface for developers; it has an (pending) ~~NLP interface and KB brain out of the box~~.
 We take care of the crucial backend and system, so *developers can focus on things that matter*.

 You can focus on writing your app/module backend.
-When done, plugging it into AIVA shall be way more trivial than writing a frontend website.
-For example, I can write a credit card benefit finder, then plug it in to AIVA by writing a simple interface script.
+When done, plugging it into AIVA shall be way more trivial than writing a whole app with a MEAN stack or Rails.

-## AI
+## Polyglot Environment

-#### Docs links
-#### Setup
-#### Usage
-#### Tips: what's good for what, pricing, etc.
+Unite we stand.
+Each language has its strengths, for example Python for machine learning, Node.js for web.
+AIVA allows to let them work together using `Socket.io`.
+You can write in any language and add its `Socket.io` client if it doesn't already exist.

+For now we have `/lib/client.{js, py, rb}`.
+Feel free to add more through pull request!

-## Development
+## Polyglot Development

 The interface is `js`, and it's pretty easy to write.
 In fact, once we finish the RNN NLP feature for auto-parsing user sentences we wouldn't even need to write an interface; at least that's the goal.